Reference · Archetypes

 ApproachSmallest pack size, entry SKU, payment option.
 Never up-sell during silence.

-What damagesPremium product push.
+What kills the openPremium product push.
 Annual plan suggestion.
 Anything that frames cost as commitment.

 Common inGrocery, FMCG, tier 2/3 city SMBs, micro-finance customers.